How we test the cars

 Within the context of the KVD test, the tread depth of the car’s tyres and any extra seasonal tyres is also measured.
 The tread depth of each tyre is indicated in the car’s presentation in millimetres with red, yellow and green highlighting.
 Red highlighting means that the tyres need to be changed immediately, yellow highlighting means that the tyres must be changed within the near future and green highlighting means that the tread depth is sufficient for the time being.

-For summer tyres the legal requirement is for the car to have at least 1.6 mm tread depth, but a minimum of 3 mm is recommended for a wet road surface.
+For summer tyres the legal requirement is for the car to have at least 1.6 millimetres tread depth, but a minimum of 3 mm is recommended for a wet road surface.
 For winter tyres, the law stipulates a minimum tread depth of 3 millimetres.